dominionstrategy/infrastructure/operations/20231115-upgrade-to-ubuntu-2204.md

 might be possible to make things go faster with some tuning, but this should be acceptable I think.

+(Also note: for some reason when I ran this the first time, it filled up the disk with binary log files, even though I had disabled the binary log.
+I do not know how this happened.
+Keep an eye out during the migration because cleaning up a full disk from MySQL is not fun.)

 We also want to copy over the image files, this is documented as a separate step in the MediaWiki upgrade guide.
 The image copying can be done in parallel with the database restore.
 Just `scp` isn't